 Family and Medical Leave (FML) - General Provisions

-The following text is from the federal notice, Employee Rights and Responsibilities under the Family and Medical Leave Act.
+The following text is from the federal notice, Your Employee Rights Under the Family and Medical Leave Act.
 Specific information that the District has adopted to implement the FMLA follows this general notice.